 Overnight: Soft Sleeper Train to Beijing | Breakfast

-Friday 02 January 2015.
-Arrival into Beijing, hotel breakfast and onward departure transfer to the airport.
+Thursday 02 January 2020.
+Upon arrival to Beijing we transfer to a local hotel for a hot breakfast.
+Today offers free time for you to further explore Beijing before your included departure transfer to the airport.
 We hope you have had a wonderful Christmas and New Year tour in China!
 Note: Onward flights should be booked for departure after 2pm.

 Visit the caves of Datong